Geoffroy Tory: Career

-In 1514 Tory married the widow of a friend of his, fathering a daughter named Agnès.
-Tory doted on her, teaching her Latin and about his life's work.
+In 1514 Tory married Pierrette Le Hullin, the widow of a friend of his, fathering a daughter named Agnès.
+Tory doted on Agnès, teaching her Latin and about his life's work.
 Unfortunately, Agnès died from unknown reasons when she was nine, and Tory was long depressed over the death of his beloved daughter.
 When Tory published for the first time, his printer's mark was the urn that he kept Agnès' ashes in.
 In the months following her death, Tory wrote several pieces of poetry, claiming how lucky he was to have had such a daughter, and how her life influenced him.
 At the time, it was not uncommon for children to die at a young age, so it was unusual for Tory to have taken her death as hard as he did.
 It is said that her death influenced the creativity in his later works.

 In 1524 he discovered The Book of Hours, and in 1525 Geoffroy published a copy, which became famous because he introduced there a type design that was free of the idea of printing which duplicated handwriting.
 This work also initiated the idea of book designing as an art in France.

 In 1529 Tory published his own book, Champfleury, one of the most important and influential works of the time.
 It set a standard for French publishing that in many ways is still followed today.
 In the introduction to Champfleury, Tory is quoted as saying that there are three different kinds of men who corrupt the French language; the "skimmers of Latin", the "jokers", and the "slangers".